KutuGondrong/image-kg/README.md

-# IMAGEKGLIBRARY
+# ImageKg

-ImageKGLibrary primary focus is on making scrolling any kind of a list of images as smooth and fast as possible for display a remote image.
+ImageKg primary focus is on making scrolling any kind of a list of images as smooth and fast as possible for display a remote image.

 ## Usage